-FREE HIV Testing is now offered at the Marietta, Douglasville, East Cobb, Smyrna and Acworth-Kennesaw center locations during normal business hours, Monday – Friday.
+FREE HIV Testing is now offered at the Marietta, Douglasville, Smyrna and Acworth-Kennesaw center locations during normal business hours, Monday – Friday.
 Walk-ins welcome!
 Please call 678.784.1083 for more information.

 HIV is the Human Immunodeficiency Virus that can lead to Acquired Immune Deficiency Syndrome, or AIDS.

 HIV damages a person’s body by destroying specific blood cells, called CD4+ T cells, which are crucial to helping the body fight diseases.

 Within a few weeks of being infected with HIV, some people develop flu-like symptoms that last for a week or two, but others have no symptoms at all.
 People living with HIV may appear and feel healthy for several years.
 However, even if they feel healthy, HIV is still affecting their bodies.
 All people with HIV should be seen on a regular basis by a health care provider experienced with treating HIV infection.
 Many people with HIV, including those who feel healthy, can benefit greatly from current medications used to treat HIV infection.
 These medications can limit or slow down the destruction of the immune system, improve the health of people living with HIV, and may reduce their ability to transmit HIV.

 Untreated early HIV infection is also associated with many diseases including cardiovascular disease, kidney disease, liver disease, and cancer.
 Support services are also available to many people with HIV.
 These services can help people cope with their diagnosis, reduce risk behavior, and find needed services.